-11. The Academy will ensure that staff are properly trained to provide the support that pupils need.
-The Academy will ensure that arrangements are clear and unambiguous about the need to support actively pupils with medical conditions to participate in school trips and visits, or in sporting activities, and not prevent them from doing so.
+- 11. The school will ensure that staff are properly trained to provide the support that pupils need.
+The school will ensure that arrangements are clear and unambiguous about the need to support actively pupils with medical conditions to participate in school trips and visits, or in sporting activities, and not prevent them from doing so. - 12.
+Pupils with special medical needs have the same right of admission to school as other children and will not be refused admission or excluded from the school on medical grounds alone.

-- 12. Pupils with special medical needs have the same right of admission to school as other children and will not be refused admission or excluded from the academy on medical grounds alone.
-However, in line with their safeguarding duties, the academy will ensure that no pupil is put at unnecessary risk through academy activities.
-The academy will therefore not accept a pupil in to school at times when it would be detrimental to their health or others to do so. - 13.
-If a child is deemed to have a long-term medical condition, the academy will ensure that arrangements are in place to support them.
-In doing so, the academy will ensure that such pupils can access and enjoy the same opportunities at school as any other child.
-The academy, health professionals, Parents/Carers and other support services will work together to ensure that children with medical conditions receive a full education, unless this would not be in their best interests because of their health needs.
-In some cases this will require flexibility and involve, for example, programmes of study that rely on part time attendance at the academy in combination with alternative provision arranged by the Local Authority and health professionals.
-Consideration will also be given to how children will be reintegrated back into the academy after long periods of absence.
+However, in line with their safeguarding duties, the school will ensure that no pupil is put at unnecessary risk through routine school activities.
+The school will therefore not accept a pupil in to school at times when it would be detrimental to their health or others to do so.

+13. If a child is deemed to have a long-term medical condition, the school will ensure that arrangements are in place to support them.
+In doing so, the school will ensure that such pupils can access and enjoy the same opportunities at school as any other child.
+The school, health professionals, Parents/Carers and other support services will work together to ensure that children with medical conditions receive a full education, unless this would not be in their best interests because of their health needs.
+In some cases this will require flexibility and involve, for example, programmes of study that rely on part time attendance at the school in combination with alternative provision arranged by the Local Authority and health professionals.
+Consideration will also be given to how children will be reintegrated back into the school after long periods of absence.